Skip to main content

 • Maximum 3 positions open simultaneously

-• Only trade during clear green or red periods (never blue)
+• Only trade during green or red periods (never blue)

-• Increase position size slightly on triangle signals (AI high confidence)
+• Increase size slightly on triangle signals (AI high confidence)

-Proper risk management is essential for long-term success.
-Learn more about building robust Pine Script strategies that incorporate these risk controls automatically.
+Good risk management is essential for long-term success.
+Learn more about building Pine Script strategies that incorporate these risk controls automatically.

 1. Multiple timeframes: Use higher timeframe for overall trend direction (must be green for longs), lower timeframe for precise entry timing with triangle signals

-2. Volume confirmation: Look for triangle signals on bars with above-average volume for highest probability
+2. Volume confirmation: Triangle signals on bars with above-average volume for highest probability

 3. Support/resistance confluence: Combine AI signals with key price levels for even better entries